MinnPost/object-sync-for-salesforce/README.md

     - This tab lists all fieldmaps that have been created between WordPress and Salesforce objects, and allows for editing, cloning, or deleting them.
 Export doesn't currently do anything.
     - New fieldmaps can also be added.
 They require a label, a WordPress object, and a Salesforce object.
 Fields to map are displayed based on what fields each object has, after the object is chosen.

-#### Salesforce Mapping (salesforce_mapping)

-Map WordPress content (including users) to Salesforce fields, including field level mapping.
-The admin methods make calls to this class.

-1. There is a basic create/read/update/delete setup, including loading all results or a subset.
-2.

 ### Classes Todo

-#### Salesforce Push (salesforce_push)

-Push WordPress data updates into Salesforce.

 #### Salesforce Pull (salesforce_pull)
   Pull Salesforce object updates into WordPress.